Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Experiment details

 \subsubsection{Baseline implementation}

-For baseline methods that do not require additional training on paired data, such as DPG~\citep{tang2024solving}, SCG~\citep{huang2024symbolic}, EnKG~\citep{zheng2024ensemble}, EKI~\citep{iglesias2013ensemble}, EKS~\citep{garbuno2020interacting} (with diffusion prior initialization), we follow the implementation provided in InverseBench~\citep{zhenginversebench}.
-For methods that do require training on paired data, specifically the end-to-end UNet and conditional diffusion model (CDM), we first generate a collection of observation-solution pairs by simulating observations from the prior training dataset available in InverseBench~\citep{zhenginversebench}.
-To evaluate their in-distribution performance, we retrain the UNet and CDM for each noise level, which takes around 7-10 hours on a single GH200.

-The end-to-end UNet architecture was adapted from the UNet used in our diffusion model by removing the time conditioning branch.
-The observation is upsampled to the same resolution before being fed into the UNet.
+For methods that require training on paired data, specifically the end-to-end U-Net and conditional diffusion model (CDM), we first generate a collection of observation-solution pairs by simulating observations from the prior training dataset available in InverseBench~\citep{zhenginversebench}.
+To evaluate their in-distribution performance, we retrain the U-Net and CDM for each noise level, which takes around 7-10 hours on a single GH200. \paragraph{U-Net} The end-to-end U-Net baseline is adapted from the U-Net used in our diffusion model by removing the time conditioning branch.
+The observation is upsampled to the same resolution before being fed into the U-Net.
 However, it is important to note that observations are not always spatially aligned with the unknown signal in a general setting.
 Consequently, end-to-end neural networks typically require additional design considerations for different types of observations.

-The CDM was also adapted from the UNet architecture of the prior diffusion model.
-This involved replacing the self-attention module with cross-attention and incorporating a CNN-based observation encoder, following the conditioning mechanism used in~\citet{rombach2022high}.
+\paragraph{CDM-CA} CDM-CA is adapted from the U-Net architecture of the prior diffusion model.
+This involved replacing the self-attention module with cross-attention and incorporating a CNN-based observation encoder, following the conditioning mechanism used in~\citet{rombach2022high}. \paragraph{CDM-Cat} CDM-Cat is adapted from the U-Net of the prior diffusion model.
+We upsample the observation to the same resolution as the solution and directly concatenate it with the input over the channel dimension.
+This conditioning mechanism only works for observations that are spatially aligned to the input.

+To find the right hyperparameters for the training-free methods, we perform two rounds of Bayesian optimization over their hyperparameters on the validation set provided in InverseBench~\citep{zhenginversebench}.